How to Get a DOT Number in California

 If your commercial vehicle has a Gross Vehicle Weight Rating (GVWR) of 10,001 pounds or more or is used to transport hazardous materials, you might also need to obtain a Motor Carrier (MC) number from FMCSA.
 This number is necessary for interstate carriers to become registered for hire.

-In California, commercial drivers are often also required to obtain a California Highway Patrol (CHP) CA number, in addition to the federal DOT number.
-The CA number is a state-specific identification number and registering for it involves a separate process with the CHP.
+In California, commercial drivers are often also required to obtain a California Highway Patrol (CHP) CA number and the federal DOT number.
+The CA number is a state-specific identification number, and registering for it involves a separate process with the CHP.

 Moreover, don’t forget about the International Registration Plan (IRP) and International Fuel Tax Agreement (IFTA) if you plan on operating across state lines.
 These are additional requirements that can involve separate application processes.